-The Fund calculates the NAV per share each business day as of 1 p.m.
+The Fund calculates the NAV per share each business day at 1 p.m.
 Pacific time which normally coincides with the close of trading on the New York Stock Exchange (NYSE).
 The Fund does not calculate the NAV on days the NYSE is closed for trading, which include New Year's Day, Martin Luther King Jr. Day, President's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
 If the NYSE has a scheduled early close or unscheduled early close, the Fund's share price would still be determined as of 1 p.m.
 Pacific time/4 p.m.
 Eastern time.
-The Fund's NAV per share for each class is readily available online at https://www.franklintempleton.com/retail/app/product/views/price_performance.jsf?menu=true.